-- 4.10 Although each planning application must be judged on its individual merits, it the clear opinion of Officers that there are no material considerations (i.e. no considerations which would amount to very special circumstances (VSC)) which would warrant a decision being taken otherwise than in accordance with the development plan. - 4.11 Assessment of the Committee's reasons for being minded to grant permission the applicant has worked to address previous objections and the proposals included more open space; and
+- 4.10 Although each planning application must be judged on its individual merits, it the clear opinion of Officers that there are no material considerations (i.e. no considerations or benefits which would amount to very special circumstances (VSC)) which would warrant a decision being taken otherwise than in accordance with the development plan. - 4.11 Assessment of the Committee's reasons for being minded to grant permission comprise the VSC necessary for approving inappropriate development in the GB.

-The following list of reasons were raised by Members as reasons to approve the application and these are considered in more detail below to assess whether these comprise the VSC necessary for approving inappropriate development in the GB.
 The reasons are:

+The following list of reasons were raised by Members as reasons to approve the application and these are considered in more detail below to assess whether these